-The Retirement Learning Institute takes place each spring at the SRC Canton campus and each fall at the SRC Macomb campus.
-Close to 200 retirees are served each year through these institutes created FOR retirees BY retirees.
+The Retirement Learning Institute takes place each fall and spring at the SRC Canton campus, each fall at the SRC Macomb campus and each spring at both the Rushville and Havana campuses.
+Over 300 retirees are served each year through these institutes created FOR retirees BY retirees.

 The Generations Connect Project brings together retirees and at-risk youth from the Fulton-Schuyler Regional Office of Education.
 They work collaboratively on many projects and learn to appreciate their individual gifts, challenges, and experiences.

 Spoon River Reads, formerly the Big Read, is a literacy project supported by the Spoon River College Foundation.
 Each year's selection has various community programs designed to correlate with the novel.
 This years selection is The Grapes of Wrath written by John Steinbeck.

 Upcoming Dates to Save

 Havana, Fall 2012